frankvegadelgado/p-versus-np/README.md

 | 3-Regular (20K) | 11,647 | 12,350 | 5.7% | ~10,892 |
 | Power-Law (10K) | 4,957 | 5,093 | 2.7% | Unknown |

-**Strength:** This consistent improvement across diverse structures suggests Hvala captures global optimization information missed by local degree-based heuristics.
+**Strength:** This consistent improvement across diverse structures suggests Hvala captures global optimisation information missed by local degree-based heuristics.

-### 6.5 Argument 5: Theoretical Foundation via Weight-Preserving Reduction
+### 6.5 Argument 5 (Theoretical): Weight-Preserving Reduction (the Degree-1 Vertex Cover Core)

-**Theoretical Basis:** The reduction to maximum degree-1 maintains key properties:

-**Theorem 1 (Weight Preservation):** For any vertex $u$ in the original graph $G$ with degree $k$, the total weight of its auxiliary vertices in $G'$ equals 1:

-$$
-\sum_{i=0}^{k-1} w_{(u,i)} = \sum_{i=0}^{k-1} \frac{1}{k} = 1
-$$

-**Theorem 2 (Lower Bound Preservation):** Any valid vertex cover in $G$ induces a weighted vertex cover in $G'$ with weight at most the size of the original cover.

-**Symmetry Breaking and Determinism:** A critical component of Algorithms 3 and 4 is the condition $(w(v) = w(u) \text{ and } v < u)$.
-This enforces a deterministic symmetry breaking that is vital when $G$ is a regular graph or possesses uniform weight distributions.

-**Theorem 3 (Deterministic Stability):** By employing a lexicographical tie-breaker, the algorithm ensures that the selection process is invariant to the order of edge traversal in $G'$.
-In regular structures where weight gradients are zero, this prevents the accumulation of local "drifts" during the back-projection to $G$, ensuring that the induced solution maintains structural consistency across the auxiliary vertex sets.
+The theoretical foundation of the degree-1 weighted vertex cover reduction — comprising weight preservation, lower bound preservation, and deterministic stability via lexicographical tie-breaking — is developed in full in the companion paper [[Vega26Hallelujah]](#references).
+We refer the reader to that work for the complete proofs; reproducing them here is outside the scope of the present compendium.

-**Implication:** These properties ensure that optimal solutions on $G'$ provide near-optimal guidance for $G$, forming a rigorous theoretical foundation beyond pure heuristic intuition.
-The use of lexicographical ordering survives worst-case scenarios in symmetric graphs by guaranteeing that uniform-weight edges are resolved in a manner that can be systematically bounded during analysis.
+**Implication:** The proven properties established in [[Vega26Hallelujah]](#references) ensure that the optimal weighted vertex cover on the reduced graph $G'$ provides near-optimal guidance for the cover on $G$, forming the rigorous backbone of the $S_2$ component in Hvala and a principled foundation *beyond* pure heuristic intuition.

-**Gap:** While these properties are proven, they do not yet establish a worst-case approximation ratio $< \sqrt{2}$.
-Completing this proof requires bounding the error introduced during projection from $G'$ back to $G$.
+> **Working Assumption (Closing the $\sqrt{2}$ gap via the ensemble).** We adopt, as a stronger assumption, that the component-wise $\arg\min$ of the five Hvala heuristics inherits the lower-bound and stability properties of the degree-1 vertex cover core (established in [[Vega26Hallelujah]](#references)) on *every* connected component, and that the non-covered regime of one heuristic is always absorbed by at least one of the other four.
+Under this assumption, the Strong Hypothesis follows.

+**Gap:** The properties established in [[Vega26Hallelujah]](#references), and their extension in this Working Assumption, do not yet constitute a complete worst-case proof of $\rho < \sqrt{2}$.
+Closing this gap is explicitly left to forthcoming work (Section 7).

 ---

+## 7. Forthcoming Work

+The companion paper [[Vega26Hallelujah,Vega25HallelujahPreprint]](#references) develops the *single* degree-1 weighted vertex cover heuristic in full theoretical detail.
+It serves as the rigorous backbone of the present paper's core component.

+Building on that companion paper, we plan a sequel that:

+1. Proves (or refutes) the Working Assumptions of Sections 4.2 and 6.5, turning the Strong Hypothesis into a theorem — or producing a constructive counterexample.
+2. Extends the orthogonality analysis of Section 4 to a formal taxonomy of graph regimes, with quantitative worst-case bounds per heuristic.
+3. Integrates a sixth and seventh heuristic targeting the residual regime (dense irregular graphs) identified by the Gemini–Vega stress tests.

+> **Suggestion (Path to P = NP).** We suggest that the most promising route to converting the Strong Hypothesis into a theorem is (i) sharpening the structural taxonomy, (ii) re-using the lower-bound preservation already proven in [[Vega26Hallelujah]](#references), and (iii) invoking a component-wise $\arg\min$ bound.
+We offer this as a research direction, not a result.

+---

-## 7. Conclusion
+## 8. Conclusion

-This work demonstrates that the Hvala algorithm achieves exceptional empirical performance on the Minimum Vertex Cover problem, with no tested instance exceeding ratio 1.071 across 233+ diverse graphs.
-While we hypothesize that this performance could extend to a provable worst-case guarantee of $\rho < \sqrt{2}$--which would prove P = NP--we emphasize the extraordinary and likely dubious nature of this claim.
+This work demonstrates that the Hvala algorithm — a compendium of five mutually-compensating heuristics, built around the degree-1 weighted vertex cover reduction whose rigorous analysis appears in the companion paper [[Vega26Hallelujah,Vega25HallelujahPreprint]](#references) — achieves exceptional empirical performance on Minimum Vertex Cover, with no tested instance exceeding ratio 1.071 across 201+ diverse graphs.

+We have been explicit about the epistemic status of every claim, using dedicated environments: results are tagged as Strong Hypothesis, Working Assumption, Empirical Confirmation, or Suggestion.
+In particular:

+- **The Strong Hypothesis** states that Hvala achieves $\rho < \sqrt{2}$ on *every* graph, which would imply **P = NP** under SETH.
+This is clearly flagged as an unproven hypothesis.
+- **The Working Assumptions** of Sections 4.2 and 6.5 are explicit stronger assumptions under which the Strong Hypothesis becomes a theorem.
+- **The Empirical Confirmations** of Section 6 record what the experiments on 201+ instances actually show.
+- **The Suggestions** of Sections 4.2 and 7 are invitations to further work.

-Whether the hypothesis proves true (solving P versus NP) or false (revealing limitations in empirical validation and the importance of worst-case analysis), the investigation advances our understanding of approximation algorithms, the gap between theory and practice, and the fundamental limits of efficient computation.
+Whether the Strong Hypothesis ultimately holds (solving P versus NP) or fails (revealing the limits of empirical validation and the importance of worst-case analysis), we believe the structured epistemic presentation — and the explicit focus on *how* the five heuristics cover each other's worst cases — advances our collective understanding of ensemble approximation.
 We invite vigorous scrutiny, attempted refutation, and independent validation from the theoretical computer science community.
-Only through such rigorous examination can we determine whether this hypothesis represents a genuine breakthrough or an instructive example of the difference between empirical observation and mathematical proof.

 **Algorithm Availability:** The Hvala algorithm is publicly available for independent verification:
 - **PyPI:** https://pypi.org/project/hvala
 - **Installation:** `pip install hvala`
 - **Usage:** `from hvala.algorithm import find_vertex_cover`
-- **Source Code:** Available for inspection and verification
+- **Source Code:** Available for inspection and verification.

+**Companion Paper:** The degree-1 weighted vertex cover reduction is fully analysed in [[Vega26Hallelujah]](#references); a preprint is available at [[Vega25HallelujahPreprint]](#references).

+---

+## Acknowledgment

+The author is sincerely grateful to Iris, Marilin, Sonia, Yoselin, Arelis, Anissa, Liuva, Yudit, Gretel, Gema, and Blaquier, as well as Israel, Arderi, Juan Carlos, Yamil, Alejandro, Aroldo, Yary, Reinaldo, Alex, Emmanuel, and Michael for their constant support.
+Whether through encouragement, stimulating conversations, practical assistance, or simply being present during challenging moments, their contributions have played an important role in bringing this work to completion.

 ---